My Chef’s Apron

 Ingredients to make healthy marinated chicken wings.

-• Raw Honey: Adds natural sweetness.
-Liquid honey blends easily, but creamed honey works too.
-Just make sure to mix it well with the rest.
+• Raw honey: Adds natural sweetness and helps the marinade caramelize beautifully in the oven.
+Liquid honey blends easily, but creamed honey works too; just mix it well with the rest.

-• Olive Oil: Helps blend the flavors of the marinade, keeps the wings juicy while baking, and creates a smooth, clingy sauce that sticks perfectly.
+• Olive oil: Helps the marinade bind together, keeps the wings moist during baking, and creates a smooth, clingy glaze that sticks well.

-• Tomato Paste: It'll give that beautiful reddish color and add natural, sweet flavors.
+• Tomato paste: Gives the wings their beautiful reddish color and adds a deep, natural sweetness.
 Use any leftovers to make my Creamy Mushroom Mozzarella Sauce.

-• Apple Cider Vinegar (or White Vinegar): Adds bright acidity that balances the sweetness and enhances the overall flavor of the wings.
+• Apple cider vinegar (or white vinegar): Adds bright acidity that balances the honey's sweetness and sharpens the overall flavor of the marinade.

-• Egg: Acts as an emulsifier, helping the sauce blend and stick to the wings.
+• Egg: Acts as an emulsifier, helping everything blend together and stick to the wings during baking.

-• Chicken Wings: If using whole wings, remove the tips and separate the drumettes for even cooking and easier serving.
-It’s fine if the pieces are different cuts and sizes.
+• Chicken wings: Use 3 pounds (about 30 to 33 wings).
+If using whole wings, remove the tips and separate the drumettes for even cooking and easier serving.
+It's fine if the pieces are different cuts and sizes.

 How To Make It